ppitlehra/MonacoMarkets_pvt/docs/IMPLEMENTATION_STRATEGIES.md

 ### Current Status
 - **SEI CLOB**: Maintains a custody-free approach where users retain control of assets until execution, with functionality separated into CLOB, Book, State, and Vault components.
-- **Phoenix**: Uses a crankless architecture that eliminates the need for external triggers, with a comprehensive type system.
+- **Competitor DEX A**: Uses a crankless architecture that eliminates the need for external triggers, with a comprehensive type system.
-- **DeepBook**: More integrated design optimized for the Solana VM, using Solana's program-owned accounts model.
+- **Competitor DEX B**: More integrated design optimized for the Solana VM, using Solana's program-owned accounts model.

 ### Implementation Strategy
 1. **Maintain Custody-Free Design with Improved Integration**: